Simplified sewerage: Background

 In developing countries, connection to sewer systems is often costly for poor households, despite typically low monthly sewer tariffs.
 This apparent paradox is explained by the high costs of in-plot and in-house sanitary installations that have to be paid entirely by the user, by sometimes high sewer connection fees levied by utilities, and by a lack of community consultation.
 As a result, in many cities in developing countries conventional sewers are laid at high costs under a street, while many users on that street do not connect to them.
 In Brazil, in some cities connection rates in the early 1990s were less than 40% of the intended beneficiary population.

 Application

 Simplified sewerage is most widely used in Brazil.
-It is estimated that in Brazil some 5 million people in over 200 towns and cities are served with simplified sewerage - or condominial sewerage.
+It is estimated that in Brazil some five million people in over 200 towns and cities are served with simplified sewerageor condominial sewerage.
 This corresponds to about 3% of the population of Brazil and about 6% of the population connected to sewers.
 They serve poor and rich alike.